kyma-project/kyma/components/connector-service/README.md

 - **runtimeCertificateValidityTime** - Time until which the certificates that the service issues for Runtimes are valid.
 The default value is 90 days.
 - **central** - Determines whether the Connector Service works in the central mode.
 - **revocationConfigMapName** - Name of the ConfigMap containing the revoked certificates list.
-- **lookupEnabled** - Flag that determines whether connector should make a call to get gateway endpoint.
-It is set to `False` by default.
+- **lookupEnabled** - Determines if the Connector should make a call to get the gateway endpoint.
+The default value is`False`.
 - **lookupConfigMapPath** - Path in the pod where Config Map for cluster lookup will be stored.
 Default value is `/etc/config/config.json`.
 It is used only when `lookupEnabled` is set to `True`

 Connector Service also uses following environmental variables for CSR - related information config: